schmurfy/ruby-supervisor/README.md

 since I did not found any in ruby I made mine !

-Instead of blindly mapping the XML-RPC methods I decided to built an API which feels more like a native ruby API than an ugly java like things.
+Instead of blindly mapping the XML-RPC methods I decided to built an API which feels more like a native ruby API than an ugly java like thing.

 # Examples